nicholaschiasson/inglix/README.md

 As an example, one could denote the National Aeronautics and Space Administration (NASA) as "\[NASA\]", or "<nglx>\[nesa\]</nglx>" (since "Aeronautics" would be spelled "<nglx>erOnotiks</nglx>"), or "<nglx>\[nasa\]</nglx>".

 This is quite awkward and it is not ideal to deviate from how English uses punctuation just for special circumstances, so proposals for better ideas are fully welcome.

-## To Do

-- Transpiler script
-- Dictionary
-- Alphabet reference
-- Write inglix version of this readme file
-- Consider how to tackle syllabic emphasis/stress
-- Embrace using new symbols/accents?
-Maybe the plain alphabet can't solve all problems
-- Keyboard layout?

 [composite]: #composite-graphemes
 [composite graphemes]: #composite-graphemes